WestWilshireNeuro

 Hydrocephalus

-A condition where excess cerebrospinal fluid accumulates in the brain, leading to increased pressure.
+Excess cerebrospinal fluid in the brain causing increased pressure.

 Other